-ITT Industries is a global, multi-industry engineering and manufacturing company with leading positions in the markets that it serves.
-ITT Industries has approximately 44,000 employees located in 59 countries with 2004 sales of approximately \$6.76 billion and assets of approximately \$7.28 billion.
-In establishing compensation policies and programs for 2004, the Committee considered compensation provided to executives of corporations similar to ITT Industries.
-These corporations consisted of leading manufacturing companies in the S&P® Industrials Composite, as it comprises a larger number of companies than the S&P® Industrials Index shown in the peer group, and as such is judged to be more representative of the broad labor market in which the Company competes for executives.
+In establishing compensation policies and programs for 2005, the Committee considered compensation and other benefits provided to executives of corporations similar to ITT Industries.
+These corporations consisted of leading manufacturing companies in the S&P® Industrials Composite Index.
+The S&P® Industrials Composite Index is comprised of a larger number of companies than the S&P® Industrials Index, the peer group discussed below, and as such is more representative of the broad labor market in which the Company competes for executives.

-ITT Industries' executive compensation program historically has been designed to attract, engage, reward, and retain capable and motivated executives and to provide incentives that vary depending upon the attainment of short-term performance objectives and strategic long-term performance goals.
-The major objective of the long-term incentive program has been to provide ITT Industries'

-executives with incentives directly linked to shareholder value.
+ITT Industries' executive compensation program historically has been designed to attract, reward, and retain capable executives and to provide incentives that vary depending upon the attainment of short-term performance objectives and strategic long-term performance goals.
+The major objective of the short-term annual incentive program is to link performance to specific performance targets and strategic business goals.
+The major objective of the long-term incentive program is to provide ITT Industries' executives with incentives directly linked to the creation of shareholder value.
 In reviewing ITT Industries' compensation programs, the Committee has agreed with management's desire to provide a clear link between compensation and performance.
 The Company believes that the measures of performance in its compensation programs must be aligned with the measures that are key to the success of its businesses.
-The strong link between compensation and performance is intended to provide incentives for achieving financial and business objectives, increasing the value of the Company's stock and increasing value to our shareholders.
+The strong link between compensation and performance is intended to provide incentives for achieving financial and business objectives and increasing the value of the Company's stock, thereby increasing value to our shareholders.

 The Compensation Program.
 The executive compensation program of ITT Industries is based on current competitive compensation practices as well as on performance measures and policies that focus on the continued growth of shareholder value.
-The compensation for ITT Industries' executives consists of base salary, annual incentives, stock-based programs, long-term incentives, and employee benefits.
+Compensation for ITT Industries' executives consists of base salary, annual incentives, long-term incentives including stock-based programs, and employee benefits.
 While the elements of compensation are described separately below, the Committee considers the total compensation package when determining each component of the named executive officer's compensation.
-The Company's philosophy is to target compensation at the median of the peer group, subject to individual variation based on an executive's experience and performance, and with the ability for actual compensation to be significantly higher or lower than the target level if performance is significantly above or below expectations.
-The Summary Compensation Table reflects payments and awards made to Steven R. Loranger, Louis J. Giuliano and each of the four other named executive officers during the three years ended 2004.
+The Company's philosophy is to target total compensation at the median of its peer group, the companies in the S&P Industrials Index, subject to individual variation based on an executive's experience and performance, and with the ability to provide for actual compensation to be higher or lower than the target level if performance or contribution to the organization is above or below expectations.
+The Summary Compensation Table reflects payments and awards made to Steven R. Loranger and each of the four other named executive officers in the Summary Compensation Table who occupied their position on December 31, 2005, as well as Edward W. Williams and Robert L. Ayers, who occupied positions as executive officers during the year.